mantidproject/documents/Design/Muon/muon-fitting-widgets-design-and-implementation.md

  1. The **Basic Fitting Widget** is the most basic of the fitting widgets.
 It allows you to perform a fit, undo a fit, plot a guess, and open the Fit Script Generator.
 The fit can be a single or double pulse fit.
-It also provides the ability to choose fit functions and other fit options.
+It also allows you to cycle through the different datasets which are loaded into the fitting widget, and provides the ability to choose fit functions and other fit options.

  2. The **General Fitting Widget** has all the capabilities of the **Basic Fitting Widget**, plus it allows you to perform simultaneous fits over specific Runs and Group/Pairs.
-It also allows you to cycle through the different datasets which are loaded into the fitting widget.

  3. The **TF Asymmetry Fitting Widget** has all the capabilities of the **General Fitting Widget**, plus it has a TF Asymmetry fitting mode where you can enter a normalisation parameter and